This guide explains how to install, migrate, or upgrade to Anthos Service Mesh

 Choosing a certificate authority

-We generally recommend that you use Mesh CA for the following reasons:
+Unless you require a custom CA, such as HashiCorp Vault, we recommend that you use Mesh CA for the following reasons:

 - Mesh CA is a highly reliable and scalable service that is optimized for dynamically scaled workloads on Google Cloud.